On the Interpolation Error of Nonlinear Attention versus Linear Regression: Setup and Preliminaries

-\Cref{def:Attention} generalizes classical Attention~\citep{kim2021Lipschitz,likhosherstov2023Expressive} by allowing $f$ to be any nonlinear function, and includes the classical Softmax Attention for $f$ being the (truncated) exponential function as a special case\footnote{ For Softmax Attention, the Softmax function applies column-wise on the matrix, and \Cref{def:Attention} corresponds to \emph{entry-wise} Attention~\citep{wortsman2023Replacing,ramapuram2024Theory}.
-Remarkably, under \Cref{ass:low-rank-weights} and for input tokens drawn from the signal-plus-noise model in \Cref{def:signal_plus_noise}, taking $f$ to be truncated exponential function leads to approximately the same output $\A_\X$ as that using Softmax nonlinearity; see \Cref{rem:softmax_Attention} in \Cref{sec:further} for a detailed discussion. }, up to a normalization factor $\sqrt p$ instead of $\sqrt d$.
-Intuitively, the matrix $\K_\X \equiv f( \X^\top \W_K^\top \W_Q \X/\sqrt p)/\sqrt p \in \RR^{n \times n}$ defines an asymmetric kernel parameterized by $\W_Q, \W_K$, and captures the pairwise similarly of input tokens.
+\begin{Remark}[Softmax Attention] \normalfont Compared to the classical Softmax Attention, the entry-wise Attention in \Cref{def:Attention} is practically compelling due to its computational advantage~\citep{wortsman2023Replacing,ramapuram2024Theory}.
+Remarkably, following the line of arguments in \citep{hayase2025Gaussian}, we show in \Cref{rem:softmax_Attention} in \Cref{sec:further} of the appendix that under \Cref{ass:low-rank-weights} and for input tokens drawn from the signal-plus-noise model in \Cref{def:signal_plus_noise}, taking $f$ in \eqref{eq:def_A_X} to be a truncated exponential function leads to asymptotically the same $\A_\X$ as that using standard Softmax Attention, up to a scaling factor. \end{Remark} Intuitively, the matrix $\K_\X \equiv f( \X^\top \W_K^\top \W_Q \X/\sqrt p)/\sqrt p \in \RR^{n \times n}$ defines an asymmetric kernel parameterized by $\W_Q, \W_K$, and captures the pairwise similarly of input tokens.
 The output $\A_\X$ is then obtained by ``mixing'' the values $\W_V \X$ according to the obtained similarities in $\K_\X$.
+Extension to the more widely-used multi-head Attention does not introduce any fundamentally technical difficulty in the analysis, as long as the number of heads remains constant in the large $n,p \to \infty$ limit, see \Cref{rem:extension_to_multi-head} in \Cref{sec:further} of the appendix for a detailed discussion.

-We consider that the product of key and query matrices $\W_K^\top \W_Q$ in \Cref{def:Attention} writes as the sum of a full rank identity matrix and an asymmetric low-rank (in fact rank-one) matrix as follow. \begin{Assumption}[Full-plus-low-rank decomposition of Attention weights] The key and query matrices $\W_K,\W_Q \in \RR^{d \times p}$ in \Cref{def:Attention} satisfy, for some given $\w_Q, \w_K \in \RR^p$,
+We consider that the product of key and query matrices $\W_K^\top \W_Q$ in \Cref{def:Attention} writes as the sum of a full rank identity matrix and an asymmetric low-rank (in fact rank-one) matrix as follow. \begin{Assumption}[Full-plus-low-rank decomposition of Attention weights] The weight matrices $\W_K,\W_Q \in \RR^{d \times p}$ of the Attention model in \Cref{def:Attention} satisfy, for $\w_Q, \w_K \in \RR^p$,